Agoric/documentation/main/getting-started/README.md

   either get what they wanted from the contract or a full refund of what they put up for it.
 5. **[Agoric Platform/Stack](/platform/README.md)**: A brief introduction to the complete Agoric platform/technical stack.
 6. **[Agoric Dapp Guide](/dapps/README.md)**:
-   A Dapp is a distributed application, typically with a browser-based user interface, a public API server, and a contract running on the Agoric blockchain.
+   A Dapp is a decentralized application, typically with a browser-based user interface, a public API server, and a contract running on the Agoric blockchain.
 This document explains a Dapp's basic directory and file structure.
 7. **[Deploying Smart Contracts](./deploying.md)**: